 Ease of Use

 Ease of use is just how well you can get your hands in and out of a glove.
 All of the gloves we tested are powder-free, so their ability to glide over your skin is a function of material choice and stretch.
-The Curad Medical Latex Exam were some of the easiest to pull on.
+The Curad Latex Exam were some of the easiest to pull on.
 Vinyl also proved to be an excellent option for quickly getting gloves on with minimal fuss.
 The less form-fitting and stretchy a glove is, the easier it is to get on.
 This obviously has some downsides, but if you take your gloves on and off frequently, it's something to consider.

 Nitrile options like Wostar Nitrile 2.5 Mil ultimately have the best fit but are hard to get on.

 None of the gloves in this review are specifically "dish" gloves, which are typically thicker, and as a result, more durable and offer better insulation.
 For home use or cleaning, however, having a little extra protection from hot water can be a welcome characteristic in a glove.
-The Ammex Gloveworks Industrial Green offer the most protection against hot water.
+The Ammex Gloveworks Industrial Green offers the most protection against hot water.
 These thick gloves are also nicely textured, which makes holding onto wet and greasy dishes even easier.
 The Wostar Nitrile 2.5 Mil and the Clinivex Clear Vinyl gloves are too thin to offer any substantial protection against hot water.

-Our versatility metric is referring to how many different jobs or tasks are capable of handling.
+Our versatility metric refers to how many different jobs or tasks are capable of handling.
 Can the glove be used for medical work, food service, automotive, general cleaning?
-Given their durability, comfort, and stretch, the Ammex Gloveworks Industrial Green are the most versatile.
+Given their durability, comfort, and stretch, the Ammex Gloveworks Industrial Green is the most versatile.
 The only thing they aren't good for is medical exam work.
 They are relatively thick and reduce tactile sensitivity by a considerable amount.
 The MedPride Powder-Free Nitrile Exam and Wostar Multi-Purpose Nitrile were the next most versatile.
 These options are appropriate for medical exams and would be ideal for cleaning, food service, and anything else where a thin glove is needed.

-After rigorously testing nine of the best selling disposable gloves on the market, our review team was able to discern the best and worst qualities in each pair.
+After rigorously testing nine of the best-selling disposable gloves on the market, our review team was able to discern the best and worst qualities in each pair.
 We got our hands dirty in our test kitchen to see how durable, comfortable, temperature resistant, and versatile they all were.
 Our comprehensive breakdown will hopefully help you decide which type of glove is right for your unique needs and budget.

 — Buck Yedor